barrycraig/AndroidAerial/README.md

 I believe this app is basically abandonware, there hasn't been an update since Dec 2019 and the dev is totally non-responsive.
 It does have local video support but the implementation is very clunky.
 Support for 4k Videos is also extremely limited and despite much experimenting I haven't been able to find a way to get it to play smoothly and reliably.

+NOTE, I have been made aware of a third option, <a href="https://github.com/theothernt/AerialDream" target="_blank">a fork of Aerial Dream</a> by Theothernt.
+This app solves almost all the problems present in the original Aerial Dream, the only current downside is that it only supports the official List of 2019 Apple videos.
+If you are only interested in playing the Apple TV videos then this is a much better option than my app.

 --------

 # -HOW TO USE-